 Since these first 3D printers they have grown ever more sophisticated, the range of applicable materials which can be used as the print medium have expanded from weak plastics to ever more hardy materials even metals (and even chocolate…) The current state of the art ones use a process known as SLS or Selective Laser Sintering to give it its full name – to produce prototypes in extremely durable plastic or metal complete with moving internal part which would be impossible to fabricate using traditional techniques.

 Still up till recently these printers have remained out of reach to all but the most well off hobbyist often costing several thousand pounds/euros/dollars etc, however over the last couple of years the printers capable of printing in plastics have come down in price to the point where a fairly respectable printer could be brought for around £800 (e.g. makerbot), now there are moves to produce a low cost printer capable of printing with metal and last month scientists from Michigan Tech have demonstrated an open source printer which prints using steel and can be put together for £800.
 Although it’s resolution is fairly limited at the moment the people behind it are confident that due to its open source nature the maker community will rapidly improve it to the point where it becomes useful.

-This entry was posted on 17 December 2013 at 12:30 and is filed under .
+This entry is filed under .
 You can leave a response here.